figment-networks/figment-eth2-depositor/scripts/README.md

 );
 ```

-Your Figment contract also emits its own event:
+The Figment contract also emits its own event:

 ```solidity
 event DepositEvent(